-We should always remember that when we are in convoy we represent our Club.
+We should always remember that when we are on Club runs we represent our Club.
 As such, if we behave like idiots, we will get a reputation as idiots.

-Typically, faster drivers tend to go towards the front of our convoys and slower drivers, or those wanting to take a more leisurely pace, are more comfortable towards the back.
+Typically, faster drivers tend to go towards the front of our Club runs and slower drivers, or those wanting to take a more leisurely pace, are more comfortable towards the back.
 It’s best to start towards the back until you find your comfort level.

 It is your responsibility to follow the run notes and not always rely on the car in front (it may be lost!).

 If you are new to the Club or plan to drive solo on an unfamiliar route, please ask to use one of the Club radios.

 - All road rules are to be followed stringently.

 - All other road users are to be extended every courtesy at all times.